0xPolygonMiden/.github/profile/README.md

 - At the heart of Polygon Miden is the Miden VM: a Turing-complete STARK-based virtual machine which provides a level of safety and supports advanced features currently unavailable on Ethereum.

 ## Project structure
-This reposotory stores all the code for Polygon Miden.
+This repository stores all the code for Polygon Miden.
 Everything is open source.

 | Repository              | Description |
 | ----------------------- | ----------- |